Tissue-Engineered Skin Preserving the Potential of Epithelial Cells to Differentiate into Hair After Grafting

 TLDR Tissue-engineered skin can support hair growth after grafting, especially with mouse-derived dermis.

 The study evaluated the ability of tissue-engineered skin to support hair follicle growth both in vitro and after grafting.
-It was found that while no hair growth occurred in vitro, hair did grow after grafting in skin composed of newborn mouse hair buds (HBs) and mouse fibroblast-derived dermis (mD).
-This hair-forming capacity was not observed in tissues with human fibroblast-derived dermis (hD).
-The study concluded that epithelial stem cells maintained their potential to induce hair growth after grafting when cultured in a permissive tissue-engineered dermal environment, particularly with mD, although the number of normal hair follicles decreased with longer culture times.
+It was found that while no hair growth occurred in vitro, hair did grow after grafting in skin constructed from newborn mouse hair buds (HBs) and mouse fibroblast-derived dermis (mD).
+The study demonstrated that epithelial stem cells maintained their potential to induce hair growth when cultured in a permissive tissue-engineered dermal environment.
+However, the hair-forming capacity was not observed in tissues composed of human fibroblast-derived dermis (hD) overlaid with HBs.
+The results indicated that the type of fibroblast-derived dermis used influenced the outcome, with mD supporting hair growth post-grafting.

 Discuss this study in the Community →